 - Home purchase savings accounts (compte épargne logement – CEL and plan d’épargne logement – PEL) – high-interest savings accounts geared towards saving for a French mortgage.

-Mortgage costs in France
+Mortgage fees and costs in France

 Mortgage costs in France depend on multiple factors – they are usually more expensive for existing properties than new builds.
-You can expect to pay between 10-15% of the purchase price in total transaction costs when buying property in France, including taxes and insurance.
-Fees relating to the mortgage include:
+You can expect to pay between 10-15% of the purchase price in total transaction costs, including taxes and insurance.

 - Mortgage arrangement/administration fees – typically around 0.5–1% of the loan amount (plus VAT)